dcyr/caribouRSF/prelimResults.md

-# Caribou Resource Selection - Preliminary Results
+# Caribou Resource Selection Projection (2000-2100) - Preliminary Results
 Dominic Cyr

 Updated on Sep 20 2016

 -------

-These are preliminary results obtained by deriving Caribou (forest-dweling ecotype) resource selection function (RSF) from a LANDIS-II simulation ensemble in the Lac St-Jean area.
-More details about the RSF itself and its implementation can be found [here (to be completed soon)][1].
+These are preliminary results obtained by applying a Resource Selection Function (RSF) for Caribou (forest-dweling ecotype) to a LANDIS-II simulation ensemble in the Lac St-Jean area.
+More details about the RSF itself and its implementation can be found [here][1] (to be completed soon).

 ### Simulation ensemble description